 From the inception of the Social Security program in 1935, Congress periodically adjusted Social Security benefits so that beneficiaries’ purchasing power would keep up with inflation.
 Beginning in 1972, Congress enacted a provision that requires benefits to be increased annually based on the amount the consumer price index has increased in the previous year.
 At the time this provision was enacted, there was only one CPI index available for use, the CPI-W, which reflects price increases for urban wage earners and clerical workers, based on a fixed market basket of goods and services.
 This index continues in use today as the basis for computation of Social Security COLAs.

-Today, the CPI-W reflects the expenditures of about 31 percent of households nationally – those representing wage and clerical households in urban areas.
-By definition, this population is employed, unlike most retired Social Security beneficiaries, and displays patterns of consumer spending which are reflective of an employed demographic.
-Concerns about whether the CPI-W accurately reflects the spending patterns of those retired or disabled date back to the 1980s.
+As stated earlier, the CPI-W reflects the expenditures of wage and clerical households in urban areas.
+By definition, this population is employed, unlike most retired Social Security beneficiaries, and displays patterns of consumer spending which are reflective of people who work.
+Concerns about whether the CPI-W accurately reflects the spending patterns of those who are retired or disabled date back to the 1980s.
 In 1987, as part of amendments to the Older Americans Act of 1965, Congress directed the Bureau of Labor Statistics (BLS) to develop an index focused on the elderly.
 BLS then developed the Experimental CPI for Americans 62 Years of Age and Older (CPI-E), and calculated estimates of the index dating back to December 1982.